 Natural events meant that he was on a no-winner.
 He clearly wanted to stand up to the adverse comments about Pakistan’s security measures made by Britain’s Prime Minister, David Cameron.
 So, that involved a UK visit.

 At the same time serious storms brought flooding to Khyber Pakhtunkhwa, Punjab and Sindh provinces.
 But, his Birmingham audience–part of the Pakistan diaspora–thought that he should have been in Pakistan to direct relief efforts.

 His spokesmen attempted to explain that Pakistan’s Prime Minister has the situation under control.
 But that didn’t wash.
 The experience of George Bush in New Orleans or Barack Obama in the Gulf of Mexico has yet to be learned.
 Presidents have a tie to a country beyond their purely management functions.

 The Pakistan President’s speech in Birmingham is of no value to the 14 million people affected by floods in Pakistan.
 Or, indeed, the mass of voluble protesters feeling their pain.
 Because talk is cheap.
 So, yet another unpopular speaker.

 You can always discover fresh ways to manage questions, if not heckles, from your audience.
-So why not join us for a scheduled public speaking course.
+Perhaps you can discover how to manage interruptions from your audience?
+So why not enroll on an online public speaking course.
 Or, if you want an even more personally productive day, why not consider a one-to-one coaching session?
 Please don’t hesitate to get in touch.